-The Company has a defined contribution benefit plan that covers substantially all domestic employees who elect to participate.
-This plan provides for discretionary Company contributions based on employee participation.
+During 2014 the Company had a defined contribution benefit plan that covered substantially all domestic employees who elected to participate.
+The plan provided for discretionary Company contributions based on employee participation.
 Employees must be 21 years or older to participate, have been employed by the Company for three months and worked a minimum of 501 hours.
 The Company's matching contribution equals 100% on the first 3% of each participant's compensation which is deferred as an elective deferral.
 Employees are 100% vested in the plan after meeting all eligibility requirements (as defined).
-Company contributions under the plan amounted to \$45,000 and \$14,000 for the years ended December 31, 2014 and 2013, respectively.
+Company contributions under the plan amounted to \$45,000 for the year ended December 31, 2014.

-The Company has adopted a profit sharing plan that must be approved by the Company's Board of Directors annually.
-All Shoom employees who have been with the Company for at least one year are eligible.
-Company contributions under the profit sharing plan amounted to \$226,000 and \$83,000 for the years ended December 31, 2014 and 2013, respectively.
+During 2014 the Company had a profit sharing plan that was approved by the Company's Board of Directors annually.
+All Shoom employees who had been with the Company for at least one year were eligible.
+Company contributions under the profit sharing plan amounted to \$226,000 for the year ended December 31, 2014.